1st Geneva Convention – wounded and sick in the field

 (Designation of plenipotentiaries)

-[ ANNEX I. DRAFT AGREEMENT RELATING TO SANITARY ZONES AND LOCALITIES
+[ANNEX I. DRAFT AGREEMENT RELATING TO HEALTH ZONES AND LOCALITIES

-FIRST ARTICLE. – The medical zones will be strictly reserved for the persons mentioned in Article 23 of the Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field of August 12, 1949, as well as for personnel responsible for the organization and administration of these zones and localities and the care to be given to the persons who will be concentrated there.
+FIRST ARTICLE. – The health zones will be reserved strictly for the people mentioned in article 23 of the Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field of August 12, 1949, as well as for the personnel responsible for the organization and administration of these areas and localities and the care to be given to the people who will be concentrated there.

-However, persons who have their permanent residence inside these zones will have the right to stay there.
+However, people who have their permanent residence within these zones will have the right to stay there.

-ARTICLE 2. – Persons who find themselves, in any capacity whatsoever, in a hospital zone, must not engage in any work which would have a direct relationship with military operations or the production of war material either inside or outside this area.
+ARTICLE 2. – Persons found, in whatever capacity whatsoever, in a health zone, must not engage in any work which would have a direct relationship with military operations or the production of war material either inside or outside this area.

-ARTICLE 3. – The Power which creates a hospital zone shall take all appropriate measures to prohibit access to it to all persons who do not have the right to go there or be there.
+ARTICLE 3. – The Power which creates a health zone will take all appropriate measures to prohibit access to all persons who do not have the right to go there or be there.

-ARTICLE 4. – The sanitary areas will meet the following conditions:
+ARTICLE 4. – Sanitary zones will meet the following conditions:

 a) they will represent only a small part of the territory controlled by the Power which created them;

-b) they should be sparsely populated in relation to their capacity to accommodate;
+b) they must be sparsely populated in relation to their capacity to accommodate;

 (c) they shall be remote and free from any military objective and any important industrial or administrative installation;